-Exploration and evaluation ("E&E") expenditures were significantly higher for the quarter ended September 30, 2017, resulting from the payment of \$72 million for the acquisition of HPX's 51% interest in San Matias and reimbursement of certain expenses related thereto.
-Prior to this time, E&E expenditures on San Matias were funded by HPX.
-Expenditures for the four quarters ended September 2018 included field work and property payments relating to the Company's option to earn a 100% interest in the Alacran Deposit.
+Exploration and evaluation ("E&E") expenditures for the four quarters ended September 2018 included field work and property payments relating to the Company's option to earn a 100% interest in the Alacran Deposit.
 In the fourth quarter of 2018, E&E expenditures increased as the Company commenced a drilling campaign at the Perseverance Project in Arizona, which continued until the end of the first quarter of 2019.
-While exploration at Perseverance concluded at the end of the first quarter, drilling activity began at Alacran until it was suspended due to security concerns during the second quarter of 2019.
-The significant increase in E&E for the quarter ended June 2019 was due to a US\$1 million property payment relating to the Company's option to earn a 100% interest in the Alacran Deposit.
+While exploration at Perseverance concluded at the end of the first quarter of 2019, drilling activity began at Alacran until it was suspended due to security concerns during the second quarter of 2019.
+The significant increase in E&E for the quarter ended June 2019 was due to a \$1.34 million (US\$1.00 million) option payment relating to the Company's option to earn a 100% interest in the Alacran Deposit.